nhocki/traffiq/README.md

 # Traffiq

-`Traffiq` helps you with with your queues so you don't have to.
+`Traffiq` helps you with your queues so you don't have to.

 ![Boston Traffic](http://statescoop.com/wp-content/uploads/2014/04/boston-traffic.jpg)